 The yogurt in the Dahi Puri added a delicious sweetness to the dish, which exploded in my mouth and contained a mix of so many wonderful complementary flavors that I absolutely loved.
 It’s a fantastic snack I urge you to try the moment you get the opportunity!

-When you come to CSMT Train Station to eat some late-night Mumbai street food, don’t miss out on trying Ragda Pattice, a popular dish in the states of Maharashtra and Gujarat.
+When you come to CSMT Train Station to eat some late-night Mumbai street foods, don’t miss out on trying Ragda Pattice, a popular dish in the states of Maharashtra and Gujarat.
 This dish is made up of yellow peas, potatoes, and various Indian spices and is somewhat similar to a dish called chole tikki, which is popular in the northern part of the country.

 With Ragda Pattice, two mashed potato cakes (pattice) are served with gravy (ragda) and topped with the peas and potatoes, along with green chutney, tamarind chutney, chopped onions, coriander leaves, and sev.
 It was kind of sweet and not spicy at all to me, even though the green chutney is said to be pretty hot.
 Even without the heat, it’s still extremely high up on my list of my favorite foods in Mumbai!